Click on the small images for larger screens.

 The Dead Sea.
 1921.
 Drypoint.
 Hardie 206.
 7 13/16 x 11 3/4 (sheet 10 5/8 x 16).
 Edition 76, #23.A very rich impression with drypoint burr, printed on blue-toned paper from an old volume.Signed and numbered in ink. $700.

-The other etching in the Third Palestine Set is: Bombs! issued in trial proofs only.
+The other etchings in the Third Palestine Set are Hermon: Cavalry Moving on Damascus. and Bombs! issued in trial proofs only.

-To order, to report broken links or to be placed on the email list, please contact Jane Allinson (jane@allinsongallery.com) or send a fax to (860) 429 2825.
+To order, to report broken links or to be placed on the email list, please contact Jane Allinson (jane@allinsongallery.com), call+1 860 429 2322.
+Business hours are 9:A.M. to 5 P.M.
+Eastern Standard Time.